HPC-AI-Team/pexsi/doc/install.md

 Build the %PEXSI library
 ------------------------

+@attention **The installation procedure and dependencies of every version of the %PEXSI package may be different.
+Please follow the documentation of the version of the %PEXSI package you are working with
+(provided in the @ref pageDownload page)**

 If make.inc is configured correctly,

     make
     make install

 Should build the %PEXSI library under the `build` directory ready to be used in an external package.
+If the FORTRAN interface is needed, type

+    make finstall

+If
-If examples are needed (not necessary if you use %PEXSI in an external package), type
+examples are needed (not necessary if you use %PEXSI in an external package), type

+    make examples

+which will generate C examples in `examples/` directory and FORTRAN examples in `fortran/` directory, respectively.

     make all

-which will generate C examples in `examples/` directory and FORTRAN examples in `fortran/` directory, respectively.
+will make the library and the examples.

 For more information on the examples, see @ref pageTutorial.